kyrlian/cross-platform-terminal-shell/advanced_configs/rio.md

 To add an "Open with Rio" shortcut in Windows Explorer, double click on the registry file [open_in_rio.reg](../assets/rio/open_in_rio.reg)

+Or open the file with your favorite editor, and manually create the regedit entries.

 ## Ressources
 - [My RIO configs (mac & linux)](../assets/rio/)
 - [Rio bindings actions](https://raphamorim.io/rio/docs/config/bindings/#action)